OpenScaleRemote/OpenScaleRemote-Transmitter/README.md

 -------- | -------- | -------- | --------
 pin_led | LED_BUILTIN | 2 | not set yet

 The OpenScaleRemote uses an RFM95W LoRa module build by HopeRF.
 You can choose between different types of RFM95W boards.
-We recommend the (adafruit version)[https://www.adafruit.com/product/3072], but any other board can be used too.
+We recommend the [adafruit version](https://www.adafruit.com/product/3072), but any other board can be used too.
 Just make shure that you use the matching logic voltage.

 RFM95W | Arduino MEGA 2560 | ESP32WROOM32 | Teensy4.1
 -------- | -------- | -------- | --------